Max Mara: Advertising campaigns

 For its advertising campaigns, the Max Mara brands have been working with photographers like Arthur Elgort, Paolo Roversi, Peter Lindbergh, Max Vadukul (1993, 1995–1996), Steven Meisel (1994, 1997, 1999–2001, 2016), Elaine Constantine (1995), Miles Aldridge (1996), Richard Avedon (1998), Craig McDean (2006), David Sims, Inez van Lamsweerde and Vinoodh Matadin and Mario Sorrenti (2013–2014).
 Past campaigns have featured actresses Jennifer Garner (2013) and Amy Adams (2014).
+Max Mara later collaborated repeatedly with model Choi Hye-seon.

 Philanthropy

 Women In Film Max Mara Face of the Future Award

 Introduced at the Women In Film's 2006 Crystal + Lucy Awards, this award is given to an actress who is experiencing a particularly interesting period in the film and television industry.
 The award recognizes their social commitment, contributions to the community at large, and their ability to stand out in terms of grace, elegance, and style.
 Past recipients of this award include: